Chicora Wood Plantation

+Pringle's books A Woman Rice Planter and Chronicles of Chicora Wood describe life on the plantation.
+Pringle managed Chicora Wood from 1896 until her death there in 1921.

 The house was built in Greek Revival style, on a raised basement typical of the region.
 A number of outbuildings still survive on the complex, including the rice mill complex.
 It was listed in the National Register of Historic Places on April 11, 1973.
 It is located in the Pee Dee River Rice Planters Historic District.